Product Analytics Table

 Example values: 3-pack, Sale, discount_eligible

-Shop ID
+Shop IDshop_idstring

 The unique ID of the shop (often corresponds to the shop domain).
 Can be used to group or filter data by shop in multi-store reports.